shmulik-willinger/behavioral_cloning/writeup.md

 ## Pre-process the Data Set

+Data augmentation has a couple of benefits, including adding more data for training the that the data is more comperhensive.
 I needed lots of data in order to well train the model.
 After collecting all the data from the two tracks, driving back and forth, and using all the 3 cameras images, I also performed the following steps:

-The top portion of the image capture sky, trees ans other elements which are unnessery for the training process and might distract the model, the same for the buttom portion of the image.
-So I croped The images to remove this parts.
-Each image reduced volume by 50%, and I gained a more accurate model, along with savings space, memory and runtime.
+The top portion of the image capture sky, trees ans other elements which are unnecessary for the training process and might distract the model, the same for the buttom portion of the image.
+So I decided to remove pixels contain redundant information.
+I cropped The images to remove this pixels.
+Each image reduced volume by 50%, and I gained a more accurate model, along with savings space, memory and model runtime.
 Here is an example of the cropping process on an image:

 original image      |  Cropping process | Cropped image